Unemployment

 This course presents a matching model of unemployment.
 It uses the model to study unemployment fluctuations; job rationing; efficient unemployment and unemployment gap; and labor market policies such as minimum wage, public employment, and unemployment insurance.

-March 2024 · Pascal Michaillat
+December 2024 · Pascal Michaillat

-This paper explains why a wave of immigration reduces the employment rate of native workers, and why this reduction is larger in bad times.
-Yet, immigration improves native welfare when the labor market is inefficiently tight, because it helps firms to recruit.
+This paper explains why a wave of in-migration reduces the employment rate of local workers, and why this reduction is larger in bad times.
+Yet, when the labor market is inefficiently tight, in-migration improves local welfare because it aids firms in recruiting.

-November 2023 · Pascal Michaillat
+December 2024 · Pascal Michaillat

-December 2021 · Pascal Michaillat, Emmanuel Saez
+September 2024 · Pascal Michaillat, Emmanuel Saez

 Intermediate Macroeconomics